starswap/WBGSAlgorithms/Algorithms/Day 8 Insertion Sort/problemFormulation.md

 <li>Can you implement Insertion Sort recursively?
 It won't be useful or efficient, but it could be a fun challenge.
 You can then compare the efficiency loss with the original one.
 Wikipedia offers a solution if you get stuck.</li>
 <li>Implement the ability to interrupt the insertion sort halfway through to add more values to be sorted, simulating a website, for example, that receives more input on the server side from the client.</li>
 <li>Try to understand why the time complexity of the Insertion Sort algorithm is quadratic - it is quite an easy one to understand.</li>
-<li>It is widely commented on the Internet that a linked list data structure is
+<li>It is widely commented on the Internet that a linked list data structure is highly adapted for the insertion sort algorithm - find out why and implement the algorithm using this structure if you can</li>
 </ul>

 <h3>Hints & Solutions</h3>